nicbk/ecs162-final/Readme.md

+## To run the Foodie website please get the follow done
+- The google api key and put it in your .env file
+- The firebase api key from firebase
+- Add the port number
+- Set the mongoDB
+- Run the docker using the run-dev.sh script

 ## Running the unit tests

 We went with playwright and vitest browser in writing our unit tests so that we